Chocolate Fudge Bundt Cake

 Easy Chocolate Ganache

 Ganache gets its soft consistency — almost chewy when chilled — because it’s an emulsion, made from combining chocolate and heavy cream.
+Chocolate ganache is a permanent emulsion, meaning it will remain unified as a thick mixture for an extended period of time.

 What’s an emulsion and how does it work?
 It’s time for my favorite subject… kitchen chemistry!